magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

       - gw-app1-2.democluster.net
 ```

-As you can see the specification contains two different hostnames that we will use in the udnerlying vamp services.
+As you can see the specification contains two different hostnames that we will use in the underlying vamp services.
-If you already followed the [setup section](SETUP.md), then the host name you specified will be associated, ater a short time, with you gateway's ip.
+If you already followed the [setup section](SETUP.md), then the hostname you specified will be associated, ater a short time, with you gateway's ip.
 Otherwise we recommend you take a look at that section in order to set up the google credentials necessary to manage the hostsnames through Google DNS.

-Now that the gateway is setup you need only create a vamp service in order to finally be able to access the application.
+Now that the gateway is setup you need only create a vamp service, in order to finally be able to access the application.
-To do that, use the following run
+To do that, use the following command

 ```shell
 vamp create vampservice vs-app1-1 -f ./yourvampservice.yaml